SeaWorld Ohio: Six Flags Worlds of Adventure (2001–2003)

-Six Flags announced that it had reached an agreement to purchase SeaWorld Cleveland from Busch Entertainment Corporation on January 10, 2001, for $110 million.
-Six Flags combined the marine life park with the 520-acre Six Flags Ohio (Geauga Lake) along with their nearby campground and hotel properties.
-Busch Entertainment spokesman Fred Jacobs stated that the northern climate had no influence on the sale.
+Six Flags announced that it had reached an agreement to purchase SeaWorld Ohio from Busch Entertainment Corporation on January 10, 2001, for $110 million.
+Six Flags combined the marine life park with the 520-acre Six Flags Ohio (formerly Geauga Lake), along with their nearby campground and hotel properties.
 The park was ultimately sold due to a competitive restriction clause with Geauga Lake that limited the growth of SeaWorld Cleveland under Busch Entertainment ownership.

-Beginning in 2001, the park was named Six Flags Worlds of Adventure, boasting 750 acres.
+Beginning in 2001, the combined parks were renamed Six Flags Worlds of Adventure, covering 750 acres of land.
 The property was divided into three sections—Wild Life, the former SeaWorld park; Wild Rides, formerly Geauga Lake; and Wild Slides, a 10-acre water park—all included in a single gate price.
-The sale of SeaWorld Cleveland did not include the killer whales or the park's dolphins.
-The killer whale show was replaced by three dolphins from Six Flags Discovery Kingdom until a new killer whale, Shouka, arrived on loan from a park in France.
+The sale of SeaWorld Ohio did not include the park's orcas and dolphins.
+The orca show was replaced by three dolphins from Six Flags Discovery Kingdom until a new orca, Shouka, arrived on loan from a park in France.
 Along with new animal exhibits, Six Flags added two family rides and a Batman-themed water ski show.
 Six Flags president Gary Story announced that a five-year plan for the Ohio park included submarine, volcano, and rain forest attractions, as well as a monorail system for transportation.

 Six Flags Ohio reported record attendance in 2000, reaching 1.7 million guests.
 After joining the parks as Worlds of Adventure in 2001, attendance jumped to 2.7 million visitors, but shy of the anticipated 3 million by park officials.